sag333ar/HiveFlutterKit/website/docs/dhive/user-profile-picture.md

-# UserProfilePicture

-The `UserProfilePicture` widget is designed to display a Hive user's avatar along with their username and key account statistics, such as voting power and resource credits.
-It is often used in headers, profile pages, or user info popups.

 ---
+title: UserProfilePicture Widget
+sidebar_label: UserProfilePicture
+slug: /dhive/user-profile-picture
+---

+# 🧑‍💼 UserProfilePicture Widget

+The `UserProfilePicture` widget is designed to display a Hive user's avatar, username, and key account statistics such as voting power and resource credits.
+It is commonly used in headers, profile pages, or user info popups.

+---

 ## Features

-* Fetches and shows the user's profile picture.
+- Fetches and shows the user's profile picture
-* Displays username with account stats.
+- Displays username with account stats
-* Shows upvote/downvote power and resource credits.
+- Shows upvote/downvote power and resource credits
-* Optional detail expansion via tap.
+- Optional detail expansion via tap

 ---